Voice over: the microphone, obscure object of desire

 The microphone: a gadget

-The question of which microphone is best for voice-over work should be very, very far down the list of concerns of voice-over actors working from their private studio.
+The question of which microphone is best for voice over work should be very, very far down the list of concerns of voice over talent working from their private studio.
 Why should it be?
 Because it's a gadget.
 Oh, blasphemy!
-I can see some people rolling their eyes, making the sign of the cross, giving me the evil eye...
+I can see people rolling their eyes, making the sign of the cross, giving me the evil eye...
 And yet, it's a gadget.

 In fact, the microphone is simply a tool.
 A necessary tool, of course, but one that only comes at the end of the chain (well, technically, before the preamp, but you know what I mean).